kornelski/imgref/README.md

 # 2D slice of a `Vec`

-This is the lowest common denominator struct for passiing image fragments around in Rust code.
+This is the lowest common denominator struct for passing image fragments around in Rust code.

 * [API Reference](https://docs.rs/imgref)
 * [Installation](https://crates.io/crates/imgref)